-Garður is located in proximity to prime fishing grounds and was once the most populated village on the peninsula.
+Garður is located in proximity to prime fishing grounds and was once the most populous village on the peninsula.
 Nearby Garðskagi, at the very tip of the peninsula, provides magnificent sea views and two picturesque lighthouses.

-The area is known for its diverse birdlife, seals and dolphins that sometimes swim near the shore, white sand beaches and an interesting heritage museum with a collection of old machines on display.
+The area is known for its diverse birdlife, seals, and dolphins that sometimes swim near the shore, white sand beaches and an interesting heritage museum with a collection of old machines on display.
 Garður is also the hometown of the lead singers of the popular indie band Of Monsters and Men, Brynjar and Nanna.

 Photo above - the lighthouse in Garður by Hafsteinn Robertsson

 Photo by Axel Kristinsson

 Viking World, or Víkingaheimar in Icelandic, is located by the seaside in the town of Reykjanesbær.
 The museum opened in 2009 and in cooperation with the Smithsonian Institution presents exhibitions connected to the Viking Age, offering a unique opportunity to learn about the history and lifestyle of the Vikings of the North Atlantic a thousand years ago.

 The biggest attraction is the Viking ship Íslendingur built by the Icelandic shipbuilder Gunnar Marel Eggertsson in 1996, who used an authentic ninth-century Viking ship as a model.
 He focused on using the same material and construction methods as the Vikings did.
 Gunnar did not stop after building, ad even took the Íslendingur on a journey and sailed to New York in 2000 as a part of the millennial celebration of Leifur Eiríksson’s journey to the New World.

 The Bridge Between Two Continents